mcfreund/psychomet/readme.md

 __WORK IN PROGRESS__

  * fingerprint, reliability analyses for individual differences
- * assessment of various pattern analysis methods, measures of similarity, denoising procedures
+ * assessment of various pattern analysis methods, measures of similarity, denoising procedures on reliability